apache/cloudstack-docs-install/source/building_from_source.rst

    $ sudo apt-get update
    $ sudo apt-get install python-software-properties
    $ sudo apt-get update
-   $ sudo apt-get install ant debhelper openjdk-7-jdk tomcat6 libws-commons-util-java genisoimage libcommons-codec-java libcommons-httpclient-java liblog4j1.2-java maven
+   $ sudo apt-get install debhelper openjdk-8-jdk libws-commons-util-java genisoimage libcommons-codec-java libcommons-httpclient-java liblog4j1.2-java maven

 While we have defined, and you have presumably already installed the bootstrap prerequisites, there are a number of build time prerequisites